-To capture the business value from emerging technologies and reduce the chances of cyber attacks, manufacturers need to remain secure, vigilant and resilient.
+To capture the business value from emerging technologies and reduce the chance of cyber attacks, manufacturers need to remain secure, vigilant and resilient.

 If a cyber breach occurs, are you prepared?
-With manufacturing facing such a dynamic cyber risk landscape, the following seven steps are crucial:
+With manufacturing facing such a dynamic cyber risk landscape, these seven steps are crucial to protecting your business.

 1. Set the tone at the top

 Employees need to be supported from the top to have a real impact.

 Emphasising both the importance and consequences of cyber threats in the boardroom will ensure it’s respected and taken seriously company-wide.

 The investments you’re making in emerging manufacturing technologies and connected products should all be covered by your cyber risk programme.
 But you don’t necessarily need to rely on your in-house team to drive this forwards.

 Risks change and evolve over time, so performing regular reviews and assessments can help identify potential areas of weakness in your IT estate.